 Many distributors are happy to allow their customers to install their solid surface themselves, while also offering professional installation services and assistance.

-In this guide, we’ll be sharing step-by-step instructions for installing your own solid surface countertops, including recommended tools and equipment, tips for successful cutting and installation, and advice to help you create the most professional end-result.
+In this guide, we’ll be sharing step-by-step instructions for installing your own solid surface countertops, including recommended tools and equipment, tips for successful cutting and installation, and advice to help you create the most professional end-result that can apply to any project involving lab countertops.

 Tools for Installing Solid Surface Countertops